ibm-cloud-docs/cis/cis-cli-plugin.md

       Example: `'cos://cis-test-bucket/logs?region=us&instance-id=f75e6d90-4212-4026-851c-d572071146cd'`
       To separate logs in to daily subfolders, use the special string `{DATE}` in the bucket path.
       It is substituted with the date in `YYYYMMDD` format, for example '20190423'.
-      Subfolders are be created as appropriate, for example:
+      Subfolders are created as appropriate, for example:
       `'cos://cis-test-bucket/logs/{DATE}?region=us&instance-id=f75e6d90-4212-4026-851c-d572071146cd'`

 `--name`